xzjt/EVE-NG-RVO/README.md

     - Use the command `git log | head` to check the recent commit. find out the commit version which you want to revert.
     - Use command `EXAMPLE: git reset --hard e66f2a7533225f4a40334ab57e7c24cbc0e39982`to revert specified version.
     - And then, execute `deploy.sh` again.

+5. If you want to update your version to current release.
+Just use `git pull` in your git folder (depends you ain't the the folder).